-ABUJA: The President of African Development Bank, AfDB, Dr. Akinwumi Adesina has lamented the state of joblessness among Nigerians, saying that about 40 percent of youths are unemployed.
+The President of African Development Bank, AfDB, Dr. Akinwumi Adesina, has lamented the high rate of joblessness among Nigerians, saying about 40 per cent of youths were unemployed.

-Dr. Adesina, who made the disclosure in a lecture he delivered during the 80th birthday celebration of General Overseer of the Redeemed Christian Church of God, Pastor Enoch Adeboye, said the youths are discouraged, angry and restless, as they look at a future that does not give them hope.
+Adesina, who disclosed this at a lecture in Lagos, said the youths were discouraged, angry and restless, as they look at a future that does not give them hope.

-In the lecture titled, “Nigeria – a country of many nations: a quest for national integration”, Dr. Adesina , however said all hope is not lost as youths have a vital role to play if the country should arrive on its destined destination.
+In the lecture, titled, “Nigeria – A Country of Many Nations: A Quest for National Integration”, Dr. Adesina , however, said all hope was not lost as youths have a vital role to play, if the country should arrive at its destined destination.

-Speaking further, Dr. Adesina noted that, “For Nigeria to be all that it can be, the youth of Nigeria must be all they can be. “
+Speaking further, Adesina said: “For Nigeria to be all that it can be, the youth of Nigeria must be all they can be.

 “The young shoots are springing up in Nigeria.
 Today, Nigeria’s youth are leading in the FinTech Industry. two companies – PayPal Interswitch are both valued at $1 billion.

-Adesina recalled that, “The African Development Bank approved $170 million in December of last year for Nigeria to support its program to expand digital and creative industries, by unleashing the incredible entrepreneurship of Nigeria’s youth.
+“The African Development Bank approved $170 million in December of last year for Nigeria to support its programme to expand digital and creative industries, by unleashing the incredible entrepreneurship of Nigeria’s youth.

 “Nigerians deserve wealth, not poverty.
 There cannot and should not be a Nigeria for the rich, and another Nigeria for the poor.